 \subsection{Reduced Gradient Rounding Error}

-In addition to a significant speedup, the proposed FlashKAT also offers reduced rounding error when computing the gradients for the learned group-wise rational coefficients.
-This is a byproduct of our method, accumulating gradients in each block through a reduction sum rather than using atomic adds.
-Table \ref{tab:comparison_grad} demonstrates that the mean absolute error in gradient outputs in FlashKAT is orders of magnitude smaller than KAT.
-As such, FlashKAT is less susceptible to rounding errors that may contribute towards unstable gradient updates (e.g. low-precision training).
-Due to space limitations, more details are provided in Appendix \ref{app:grad}.
+In addition to a significant speedup, the proposed FlashKAT also reduces rounding errors when computing gradients for the group-wise rational function coefficients.
+This is a byproduct of our method, accumulating gradients in each block through a reduction sum rather than atomic adds.
+Table \ref{tab:comparison_grad} demonstrates that the mean absolute error in gradient outputs in FlashKAT is orders of magnitude smaller than in KAT.
+As such, FlashKAT is less susceptible to rounding errors that may contribute toward unstable gradient updates (e.g., low-precision training).
+Due to space limitations, we provide more details in the Appendix.